Last updated 27th June 2024

 Each of the projects has a specific outcome which helps towards the ultimate goal of the program: a successful launch.

-To use another example, think of NASA’s Apollo program of the 1960s.
+Think of NASA’s Apollo program of the 1960s.
 The program goal was to put an astronaut on the moon and bring them home safely.

 But within that, there would have been an almost unimaginably long list of projects covering everything from spacecraft design to rocket testing and astronaut training.